-1. Grievant is employed by the West Virginia Military Authority as a System Administrator.

-2. Grievant filed the instant grievance against Respondent alleging Respondent was mishandling Grievant's workers' compensation claim.
+- 1. Grievant is employed by the West Virginia Military Authority as a Trades Specialist 3. - 2.
+Grievant filed the instant grievance against Respondent alleging harassment.

-3. By letter dated February 27, 2019, the undersigned notified Grievant that it appeared the Grievance Board lacked jurisdiction to hear his claim.
+- 3. By letter dated October 25, 2023, the undersigned notified Grievant that it appeared the Grievance Board lacked jurisdiction to hear his claim and instructed Grievant to respond by November 9, 2023, if he still believed he had the right to pursue his grievance. - 4.
+Grievant did not respond to the letter.